ssamant/GetData-CourseProject/codebook.md

           6 LAYING

 ###features (numeric variables in columns 3-66 of the dataset)###
-In this dataset, the measurement given is the mean value for that subject + activity.
+In this tidy dataset, the measurement for each variable is the _mean_ value for that subject + activity.
 Each feature denotes the mean or the standard deviation of a signal (e.g. tBodyAcc, fBodyGyro).
 Several of the signals are also identified along a particular axis (X, Y, Z).
           tBodyAcc-mean()-X
           tBodyAcc-mean()-Y
           tBodyAcc-mean()-Z
           tBodyAcc-std()-X